Dennis Appiah

-Dennis Appiah (/ˈæpiɑː/ AP-ee-ah; born 9 June 1992) is a French professional footballer who plays for club Saint-Étienne.
+Dennis Appiah (/ˈæpiɑː/ AP-ee-ah; born 9 June 1992) is a French professional footballer who plays for club Caen.
 He was a France youth international, having earned caps at under-16, under-17, and under-18 level.
 Appiah played as a defensive midfielder.
 For both Nantes and Saint-Étienne, he's been playing in defence as a full-back and a centre-back in a back three.

 Career

 On 19 May 2010, Appiah signed his first professional contract agreeing to a three-year deal.
 He made his professional debut on 1 August 2011 in a league match against Boulogne.
 He played the entire match, which ended 0–0.

 On 3 January 2023, Appiah signed for Ligue 2 club Saint-Étienne on a two-and-a-half-year contract.